Johnboysmooth/Player-macropad/readme.md

 Player! can now be configured and is now ready to use.
 The rotary encoder is rebound using the two circular icons on the top row, the switch integrated to the encoder uses the buttons below these icons.
 # Bootloader Information
-The Player! uses a usb bootloader which allows the ATMega328 to program itself with QMK, namely USBaspLoader.
+The Player! uses a usb bootloader which allows the ATMega328 to program itself with QMK, namely [USBaspLoader](https://www.fischl.de/usbasp/).
-The custom bootloader was adapted from [coseyfannitutti](https://github.com/coseyfannitutti)'s, changing a few pin definitions and changing the programmer choice/port definition for my setup.

 * The bootloader is available [here](https://github.com/Johnboysmooth/USBaspLoader).
 * The instructions for setting up the build environment can be found in the readme.